sanel/magic-ed/README.md

 ## Installation

-First download the code (official release or clone it from repository) and run:
+First setup *EDITOR* environment variable to point to your favorite editor and download magic-ed code (official release or clone it from this repository) and run:

 ```lisp
 (asdf:load-system :magic-ed)